 Parking Solutions, a Salt Lake City, Utah based company, issues tickets and immobilizes vehicles for various businesses around the Salt Lake valley.
 In some of these cases, they are doing so illegally.
 If they booted you without just cause you may want to file a complaint with the Utah Department of Commerce Division of Consumer Protection.

-Parking Solutions’ deceptive practices
+Parking Solutions’ Deceptive Practices

 One typical scenario occurs in the parking lot on the corner of 600 East and 400 South in Salt Lake City, Utah.
 In that lot, Parking Solutions issues tickets or immobilizes vehicles with a boot when one of the occupants goes to Jimmy John’s which is technically not a part of the parking lot served by the surrounding businesses like Cafe Zupas, Tonyburgers, or Jamba Juice.
 The problem, however, is that does not automatically constitute a violation of the posted parking rules.